-In the 18th century, Trondheim was a prosperous city.
-A handful of wealthy families from Schleswig-Holstein, a duchy under the kingdom of Denmark-Norway, settled in Trondheim and built their fortunes by exporting fish, lumber and copper from the mines of Røros and elsewhere in Trøndelag.
+In the 18th century, Trondheim was a prosperous city with a booming economy.
+A handful of wealthy families from Schleswig-Holstein, a duchy under the kingdom of Denmark-Norway, settled in Trondheim and built their fortunes in exporting fish, lumber and copper from the mines of Røros and elsewhere in Trøndelag.
 Trondheim was closely connected to the larger cities of Northern Europe, and its wealthy class of citizens demanded the latest in European art, food and other luxuries.

-From 1737, the stadsmusikant in Trondheim was Johan Daniel Berlin.
-He was born in Memel in East Prussia, and after seven years as an assistant of Copenhagen’s stadsmusikant, he was appointed to the royally privileged position as stadsmusikant in Trondheim.
-He soon took the position as organist in the Nidaros cathedral and Vår Frue kirke as well, making him the most influential person on the music scene in Trondheim and the northern districts.
+In 1737, Johan Daniel Berlin (1714-1787) was appointed to the post as Stadsmusikant in Trondheim by the king of Denmark and Norway.
+He was born in Memel in East Prussia (Klaipeda), and he spent seven years as an assistant himself to Copenhagen’s Stadsmusikant before settling in Trondheim.
+He soon took the position as organist in the Nidaros cathedral as well, and later also Vår Frue kirke, making him the most influential person on the music scene in Trondheim and in all the northern districts.

-Berlin’s surviving manuscripts contain several orchestral pieces, mainly symphonies and instrumental concertos.
-Many of them are known works by known composers, some are even hand-written copies of contemporary printed editions, like Vivaldi’s opus 3 and opus 8.
-However, many of the pieces are not known from elsewhere, and in some cases, it is uncertain if the name on the folder is the name of the composer or simply the owner of the parts.
+Among Berlin’s surviving manuscripts, we find numerous orchestral pieces, mainly symphonies and instrumental concertos.
+Apart from his own compositions, many of them are already known works by known composers, whereof some are hand-written copies of contemporary printed editions, like Vivaldi’s opus 3 and opus 8.
+However, a few pieces are not known from elsewhere, and in some cases, it is uncertain if the name on the front page or the folder is the name of the composer or simply the owner of the parts.